 - Camping gear (If you’re planning on heading west to Great Smoky Mountains National Park, or simply want to stay at a campsite in one of the parks)

 Where to Stay in Asheville

-Since Asheville is a popular tourist destination, there are plenty of places to stay in the city, ranging from chain hotels to locally-owned boutique B&Bs.
+Since Asheville is a popular tourist destination, there are plenty of places to stay in the city for a 2 or 3 day trip, ranging from chain hotels to locally-owned boutique B&Bs.